Treatment disclosure is one of the most important parts of buying natural colored gemstones with confidence.

 Glass filling and fracture filling

 Glass filling or fracture filling is especially important in ruby buying.
-It can make a stone appear cleaner, but it may affect durability, care, and value.
-Buyers should not treat filled ruby the same way as a ruby with only heat treatment.
+It can make a stone appear cleaner, but it may affect durability, care, and value. people should not treat filled ruby the same way as a ruby with only heat treatment.

 If a listing does not clearly address filling and the price seems unusually attractive, ask direct questions before you register interest.